 Service Civil International– A well organized volunteer group with low fees

 If you’re looking for more information on WWOOF’ing be sure to read our stories about WWOOF’ing overseas.

-If anyone else reading this has volunteered w/ any of these particular organizations, or knows of a great one, please leave a comment and let me know your experiences. – Thanks!
+If anyone else reading this has volunteered w/ any of these particular organizations, or knows of a great one, please drop us a message here and let me know your experiences. – Thanks!